padrino/padrino-framework/posts/padrino-and-omniauth-overview.md

 custom code.

-So, let’s start by creating a project using activerecord:
+So, let's start by creating a project using activerecord:

     $ padrino g project foo -orm activerecord -tiny